billchaison/RemmiRip/README.md

 # RemmiRip
 Lifting Remmina Credentials from Gnome Keyring

 Remmina is a popular multipurpose remote desktop client for Linux capable of supporting RDP, VNC, SSH and more.
-This article will describe how to recover a user's stored Reminna credentials from the Gnome keyring once a low-priv shell is obtained during a pentest.
+This article describes how to recover a user's stored Reminna credentials from the Gnome keyring once a low-priv shell is obtained during a pentest.
 Credentials obtained this way would allow lateral movement and privilege escalation on additional systems.

 https://remmina.org/